Marcin-Rys/terruino/README.md

 ESP8266 based terrarium/aquarium controller with TFT screen and access by MQTT.

 Includes:
-*GUI TFT Screen for status of the connection, temperature, humidity warnings and the current readings.
+-GUI TFT Screen for status of the connection, temperature, humidity warnings and the current readings.
-*Switching relays based on MIN/MAX temperature/humidity values for heating or cooling.
+-Switching relays based on MIN/MAX temperature/humidity values for heating or cooling.

 WARNING!
 TERRUINO NOW IS WORKING ONLY IN OFFLINE MODE